Elisabeth Shue

 Elisabeth Shue (born October 6, 1963) is an American actress.
 She has starred in films such as The Karate Kid (1984), Adventures in Babysitting (1987), Cocktail (1988), Back to the Future Part II (1989), Back to the Future Part III (1990), Soapdish (1991), Leaving Las Vegas (1995), The Saint (1997), Hollow Man (2000), Piranha 3D (2010), Battle of the Sexes (2017), Death Wish (2018), and Greyhound (2020).
 For her performance in Leaving Las Vegas, she was nominated for the Academy Award, BAFTA, Golden Globe, and SAG Award for Best Actress.

-On television, Shue played Julie Finlay in the CBS procedural forensics crime drama thriller CSI: Crime Scene Investigation (2012–2015), Ali Mills in the Netflix martial arts comedy drama Cobra Kai (2018-2025), and Madelyn Stillwell in the Amazon Prime Video satirical superhero series The Boys (2019–2020).
+On television, Shue played Julie Finlay in the CBS procedural forensics crime drama thriller CSI: Crime Scene Investigation (2012–2015), and Madelyn Stillwell in the Amazon Prime Video satirical superhero series The Boys (2019–2020, 2026).
 She reprises her role in the animated series The Boys Presents: Diabolical (2022) and the spin-off series Gen V (2023).
 She also leads the Netflix dramedy series On the Verge (2021).

 Early life and education

-Shue was born on October 6, 1963, in Wilmington, Delaware, the daughter of Anne Brewster (née Wells), and James William Shue, a one-time congressional candidate, lawyer, and real-estate developer, who was president of the International Food and Beverage Corporation.
+Shue was born on October 6, 1963, in Wilmington, Delaware, the daughter of Anne Brewster (née Wells, later Palmer), and James William Shue, a one-time congressional candidate, lawyer, and real-estate developer, who was president of the International Food and Beverage Corporation.
 Her mother was a vice president in the private banking division of the Chemical Bank.

 Shue grew up in South Orange, New Jersey.
 Her parents divorced when she was nine.
 Shue's mother is a descendant of Pilgrim leader William Brewster, while her father's family emigrated from Germany to Pennsylvania in the early 19th century.
 Shue was raised with her three brothers (William, Andrew, and John) and was very close to them.
 Her younger brother Andrew is also an actor, best known for his role as Billy Campbell in the Fox series Melrose Place.
 Shue graduated from Columbia High School in 1981 in Maplewood, New Jersey, where Andrew and she were inducted into the school's hall of fame in 1994.
 Shue has two half-siblings from her father's remarriage, Jenna and Harvey Shue.

 After graduating from high school, Shue attended Wellesley College.
 She then transferred to Harvard University in 1985, from which she withdrew in her senior year to pursue her acting career, a few credits shy of earning her degree.
 Over a decade later, in 2000, Shue returned to Harvard and completed her bachelor of arts in government.